On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

 \textbf{Objective Functions:}

 1. Minimize the weighted energy consumption:

-where: \begin{itemize} \item $W_c$: Precoding matrix of communication symbols for all users and time slots. \item $W_r$: Precoding matrix of radar waveforms for all users and time slots. \item $q$: Trajectory planning variables for all UAVs and time slots. \item $\tilde{f}_i$: CPU frequency variables for all users and time slots. \item $\tilde{f}_e$: CPU frequency allocation variables for UAVs to all users and time slots. \item $\rho$: Task partition factors for all users and time slots. \item $E_m[n]$: Energy consumption of UAV $m$ at time slot $n$. \item $E_k[n]$: Energy consumption of user $k$ at time slot $n$. \item $\omega$: Weight factor for the energy consumption of UAVs and users. \end{itemize}
+where: \begin{itemize} \item $N$, $M$, and $K$ denote the numbers of time slots, UAVs, and users, respectively.
+For convenience, let $\mathcal{N}=\{1,\dots,N\}$, $\mathcal{M}=\{1,\dots,M\}$, and $\mathcal{K}=\{1,\dots,K\}$ denote the corresponding index sets. \item $W_c$: Precoding matrix of communication symbols for all users and time slots. \item $W_r$: Precoding matrix of radar waveforms for all users and time slots. \item $q$: Trajectory planning variables for all UAVs and time slots. \item $\tilde{f}_i$: CPU frequency variables for all users and time slots. \item $\tilde{f}_e$: CPU frequency allocation variables for UAVs to all users and time slots. \item $\rho$: Task partition factors for all users and time slots. \item $E_m[n]$: Energy consumption of UAV $m$ at time slot $n$. \item $E_k[n]$: Energy consumption of user $k$ at time slot $n$. \item $\omega$: non-negative weight factor for the UAV energy consumption (relative to users). \end{itemize}

 2. Minimize the beampattern performance deviation: